antarctica/flask-entra-auth/README.md

 $ docker-compose push app
 ```

+### Supported Python versions

+This project is only tested against the Python version used in the project container.

+Other Python versions may be compatible with this project but these are not tested or officially supported.

+A minimum Python version is set in `pyproject.toml`.

 ### Static security scanning

 To ensure the security of this API, source code is checked against [Bandit](https://github.com/PyCQA/bandit) for issues